ICGC-TCGA-PanCancer/pancancer-documentation/docs/README.md

 ## Environment Setup

+* [Architecture Overview](architecture-overview.md): an overview of our architecutre used for the project.
 * [Create a New Production Node/Cluster with Bindle](prod_cluster_with_bindle.md): instructions for the cloud shepherd to create virtual clusters of machines with our latest provisioning tool

 ## Running Workflows in Production